 Minerals are the building blocks of our bodies.
 They are required for body structure, fluid balance, protein structures and to produce hormones.
 They are a key for the health of every body system and function.

-Minerals are classified into four groups: The macrominerals, or those needed in large quantity, include calcium, magnesium, sodium, potassium, phosphorus, sulfur, iron, copper and zinc.
+Minerals are classified into four groups: The macrominerals, or those found in large quantity in our bodies.
+They include calcium, magnesium, sodium, potassium, phosphorus and sulfur.

-Required trace minerals include manganese, chromium, selenium, boron, bromine, silicon, iodine, vanadium, lithium, molybdenum, cobalt, germanium and others.
+Required trace minerals include iron, copper, zinc, manganese, chromium, selenium, boron, bromine, silicon, iodine, vanadium, lithium, molybdenum, cobalt, germanium and others.

-Possibly required trace minerals include fluorine, arsenic, rubidium, tin, niobium, strontium, gold, silver and nickel.
+Possibly required trace minerals may include rubidium, tin, niobium, gold, silver and others.

-Toxic metals include beryllium, mercury, lead, cadmium, aluminum, antimony, bismuth, barium, uranium and others.
+Toxic metals include beryllium, mercury, lead, cadmium, aluminum, antimony, nickel, bismuth, barium, uranium and others.

-These categories overlap slightly because assessing minerals that are required by humans is problematic.
+These categories overlap slightly because assessing minerals that are required by humans is not a clear cut science.
 Some may be needed in minuscule amounts.
 Clinical studies to prove this by depriving people of vital minerals would be cruel and possibly disastrous.

 TOXIC METAL DANGERS